cabo/mtct/draft-bormann-core-media-content-type-format.md

 (number 3) called "content type" in the description, to indicate the type of the data in the payload or ciphertext fields.

-This header can either be an unsigned integer, indicating a CoRE Content-Format number, or a text string that is only defined in general terms.
+This header parameter can either be an unsigned integer, indicating a CoRE Content-Format number, or a text string.
+The latter alternative is only defined in general terms.
 It points to {{Section 4.2 of RFC6838}} for 'text values following the syntax of "\<type-name>/\<subtype-name>"...', but also discusses the use of parameters and subparameters; no ABNF or similar detail